My paper sculptures include

 Sizes range from small hand size up to 4 tonnes.

 Since 1994 I have created unique techniques for building these unusual sculptures.

 (gallery for paper clay sculptures images here)

 My published journal articles on paper sculpture here.

 A commission from Queensland for 22 compressed paper sculptures trigger a frenzy of activity of the studio.
-Around 4 tonnes of books were collected.
-I removed their covers and Life Editions, a book binding firm kindly cut them to the exact sizes required, despite this occuring during their office and factory move to the Perth CBD.
-Because each sculpture was 1 and 1/2 metres high, then over 33 metres of paper was cut by them and later drilled and threaded by myself.
-A gold edge was discovered on many of the books, so was presurved to add interest in the final works.
+Around 4 tonnes of discarded books (about to be be pulped) from the state Library system were collected.
+I removed their covers and Life Editions (a book binding firm) kindly cut them to the exact sizes required.
+Because each sculpture was 1.5 metres high, over 33 metres of paper was cut and I then drilled and threaded each.
+A gold edge on many of the books was preserved to add interest in the final works.

 In 2008 I was commissioned to build two metre high fungi infected paper finger sculptures for the understory forest sculpture walk in southwest Australia.